Bunny Hull: Solo projects

 Truth and Tenderness, an album of 10 original songs by Hull, was released on vinyl LP through the Sampony record label in South Korea on November 12, 1991.
-It includes backing vocals by Thelma Houston.
+It includes backing vocals by Thelma Houston and Lebo M and synth by Simon Franglen.
 The album was released on CD through the Pony Canyon record label (aka P.C.H, or Pacific Coast Highway) the same year.

 Children's books and CD's

 Hull is the founder of the publishing imprint Young Masters Little Wisdom in 2009.
 Its Dream A World website include hardbound books, Kids Creative Classics activity kits illustrated by Synthia Saint James, and Young Masters Little Wisdom books illustrated by Kye Fleming.
 The series is designed for students from 3 to 6 years of age and is a foundation for curriculum development currently used in public schools, private schools, and Montessori Schools.

 Young Masters Little Wisdom: Secrets Of The Heart is part of the series and is a recipient of the 2008 Parents’ Choice Recommended Award.